HPCBio/Allele_Frequency/README.md

 To run the pipeline type this command:

 <pre>
-nextflow run -c EGFR_codon254F_new.conf  AlleleFrequency_pipeline.nf
+nextflow run -c full/path/EGFR_codon254F_new.conf  full/path/AlleleFrequency_pipeline.nf
 </pre>

 ### Outputs of the pipeline